 The most important aspect of the Trekker’s Friend is its ability to take the load of your backpack off your body.
 You can maximise this by using the daypack to balance the load of your backpack.
 You do this by:

 - Putting small heavy items in the daypack and in the bottom of your backpack, and lighter items towards the top of your backpack

 - Moving the daypack down towards the axle (only possible in version 3.3 and later) – see here for more information on this

 If you put too much weight in the daypack it can take the weight off your body completely.
 While this sounds good, it actually makes the load difficult to manage.
-It is best to balance your load so that you have 2-4 kg on your body.
+It is best to adjust the balance so that you have about 2kg of weight on your body.